Franz von Mercy: Bavarian general

 In September 1638, the elector of Bavaria made him Generalfeldzeugmeister in the army of Bavaria, then the second largest army in Germany.
 During 1639, he screened the Imperial siege of Hohentwiel Castle under field marshal Geleen against attacks from the Breisgau.
 Confronted with a French-Weimarian incursion of the Lower Palatinate under the Duke of Longueville, Mercy and Geleen turned north, crossed the Rhine at Speyer and entrenched themselves in front of Longueville's army.
 In November, Longueville entered the Rheingau but was soon pushed back by Mercy and Geleen who ended their campaign with regaining Alzey and Bacharach.
 The following year, Mercy took part at the campaign of the main Imperial army under Archduke Leopold Wilhelm and Ottavio Piccolomini against the Swedes under Johan Banér.
 Mercy helped prevent the Swedes from invading Franconia.
-Repelling the Swedes and their allies to Hesse-Kassel, the Imperials and Bavarians laid in camp near Fritzlar for weaks in the immediate vicinity of their opponents.
+Repelling the Swedes and their allies to Hesse-Kassel, the Imperials and Bavarians laid in camp near Fritzlar for weeks in the immediate vicinity of their opponents.
 As both sides avoided a major battle, the Archduke concluded his campaign with capturing Höxter at the Weser river in October.
 Mercy himself returned to south-west Germany in late autumn.

+Mercy protected the Imperial Diet in Regensburg with his troops from a Swedish attack by Banér in January 1641.
+When the thawing of the icy Danube stopped the Swedish advance, Imperial and Bavarian troops rallied and forced the Swedes to retreat in flight.
+In pursuit of the Swedes into Bohemia, the vanguard under Mercy's brother Kaspar repulsed the Swedish rearguard under Erik Slang into Neunburg vorm Wald, where they capitulated to the Imperial-Bavarian army under Piccolomini and Franz von Mercy after several days resistance.
+Banér escaped just ahead of Mercy and Piccolomini over the Preßnitz Pass into Saxony.
+Continuing on the heels of the Swedes, Mercy had to hand over command to his superior Joachim Christian von Wahl at Zeitz on 1 May.
+Without Banér, who died en route, the Swedes joined the Lüneburg army sieging Wolfenbüttel.
+In an attempt to relieve the fortress, Mercy ambushed and captured 500 besiegers on 28 June.
+The next day, he commanded the left wing in battle against the siege army, who could not driven from their positions.
+Only after Imperial and Bavarian forces had captured numerous towns in the surrounding countryside, their opponents abandoned the siege of Wolfenbüttel in September.
+Until winter, Mercy took part in the capture of Einbeck and a futile siege of Göttingen in November.